This Mexican mom's big fear: Trump will take my job

 Related: Mexico doubles down on Trump 'contingency plan'

-Roldan makes, folds and neatly organizes the t-shirts at the factory.
+Roldan makes, folds and neatly organizes the T-shirts at the factory.
 She works 60 hours a week, earning 850 pesos ($42).
 She's proud her paycheck can help support her two daughters and sons, who range in age from two to 19.

 She's worked at the same plant for 10 years and giggles when she talks about how she knows the place inside out.